gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 The Internal Revenue Code (IRC) requires that you begin receiving distributions from your beneficiary participant account based on your life expectancy.
 The rules for when you must take Required Minimum Distributions depend in part on the deceased participant’s age on the date of his or her death.

-Because the rules are complex, more specific information about the IRS required minimum distribution rules can be found in the tax notice _[Tax Information About TSP Withdrawals and Required Minimum Distributions for Beneficiary Participants](javascript:void(0))._
+Because the rules are complex, more specific information about the IRS required minimum distribution rules can be found in the tax notice _[Tax Information About TSP Withdrawals and Required Minimum Distributions for Beneficiary Participants]({{ site.baseurl }}/publications/tsp-776.pdf)._

-For more detailed information about the rules associated with death benefit payments, read the TSP tax notice "[Important Tax Information About Thrift Savings Plan Death Benefit Payments](javascript:void(0))."
+For more detailed information about the rules associated with death benefit payments, read the TSP tax notice "[Important Tax Information About Thrift Savings Plan Death Benefit Payments]({{ site.baseurl }}/publications/tsp-583.pdf)."
 You may also want to consult a tax advisor.

 </div>
 </li>